-In this crazy world of products that we are told we are supposed to buy, it's often discouraging to try and know what goes into the products we use.
+In this crazy world of products that we are told to buy, it's often discouraging to try and know what goes into the products we use.
 Ingredients are confusing and hard to pronounce.
 I didn't like that, so I decided to start putting things on and in my body that I knew exactly where and how they were made; by making them myself.
 I want to extend that to you, without putting you to work in my kitchen.

 I have been testing things out for a long time, and developed products to sell that I decided made the cut.
 I wanted to share the things that are effective, healthy, and more enjoyable to use than artificially colored, chemically creams and sprays that you find in most households.
 I want you to be as healthy as I am!

 It's very important to me that people know how things are made around here.
 I don't believe that using microwaves is healthy, and that's why I don't own one.
 Every salve, balm, serum and spray I make is done old fashioned, and contained in borosilicate glass and stainless steel ONLY.
 I never heat any of my products to boiling, which diminishes the beneficial properties of the herbs, and try to keep ingredients at low temperatures using a double boiler-- just above melting so I can mix everything together.